purdeaandrei/qmk_firmware/docs/i2c_driver.md

 ## I2C bitbang driver

-The I2C bitbang driver can be enabled on any targeted platform, with varying performance.
+The I2C bitbang driver can be enabled on avr and chibios targets, with varying performance.
 To enable it set `I2C_DRIVER = bitbang` in `rules.mk`

 ### Configuration options